-Estimation of Provision for ECLs of Receivables Upon Adoption of PFRS 9
+Estimation of Provision for ECLs of Receivables

 The Group uses a provision matrix to calculate ECLs for receivables and debt instruments at amortized cost.
 The provision rates are based on days past due of each counterparty that have similar loss pattern.